 Trekking Gunung Rinjani requires stamina, camping equipment, and a guide.
 Continuing the last 3,000 feet to the summit is possible only if weather and the temperament of the volcano permit; your guide makes the final call.

-Treks priced at around $175 for guide, food, and equipment are not cheap, but the rewards are unforgettable.
+Treks are not cheap, but they include a guide, food, and equipment, and the rewards are unforgettable.
 The village of Senaru on the north side of the volcano serves as base where equipment and tours can be arranged.

 Although not the highest peak, Gunung Bromo is certainly the most famous in East Java.
 The summit, situated at 7,641 feet, both attracts and freezes thousands of tourists a year.
 Gunung Bromo's status was raised to “alert” in November 2010, although the last eruption took place in 2004.
 Despite the cold temperatures and threat of new activity, tourists still flock up the slopes before dawn to witness a spectacular sunrise from the summit.

 While not the grandest of Indonesia's volcanoes, Gunung Sibayak in Sumatra has been luring people to the summit for centuries for the amazing views.
 At 6,870 feet, climbing Gunung Sibayak takes between two to three hours, depending on the route chosen.
-Optional guides can be hired for around $15.
+Optional guides can be hired for a small fee.

 Although Gunung Sibayak has not erupted in over a century, steam vents on the slopes indicate that the volcano is very much still alive.